aryannaithani/ClarifAI/README.md

 # 🧠 AI Classroom Assistant

-An AI-powered real-time classroom assistant built using FLAN-T5-Large and optimized with Intel OpenVINO.
+An AI-powered real-time classroom assistant built using Microsoft Phi-2 and optimized with Intel OpenVINO.
 This project is designed to function both as a web-based chatbot and as a Chrome extension, making it easy for students and teachers to interact during live sessions.

 ---